Brighton94/piml-in-metal-am/README.md

 This project uses physics-informed machine learning models and Vision Transformers for segmentation of additive manufacturing data.

+**Since the project is ongoing, this repo currently serves as an MLOps for Research template.**

 ## Setup Instructions

 ### Environment Variables